Bootstrapping Yang-Mills matrix integrals: Analytic trajectories and eigenvalue distributions

 To bootstrap the Yang-Mills integrals at finite $D$, we make some ansatz for the multi-length trajectories, whose construction is inspired by the large $D$ limit discussed above.
-Below are some explicit examples of the leading ansatz
+For a general mixed word,

+we would like to take all partitions of the set $\{n_1,...,n_{j_\text{max}}\}$ such that only the lengths $n_j$ associated with the same matrix can be in the same subset.
+In the summation below, \(\pi=\{b_1,b_2,\cdots,b_{m_\pi}\}\) runs over all partitions obtained in this way, while \(b_k\) ranges over all subsets in a given partition \(\pi\).
+The number of subsets in $\pi$ is denoted by $m_\pi$.
+We will take the leading ansatz as